ztguang/QccQms4MPTCP-V2/original_test_data/README.md

 (4) using iperf3 to send 160 MB of data to the aliyun server at different packet loss rates.

-Because the files captured by tcpdump are relatively large and cannot be uploaded to GitHub, the download link is given here
+Because the files captured by tcpdump are relatively large and cannot be uploaded to GitHub, the download link is given.

 link: https://pan.baidu.com/s/1UvfzEiilTJLIzi93_7ab9w